libreobjet/open-guide/GLOSSARY.md

 −[Wikipedia](https://en.wikipedia.org/wiki/Crowdfunding )

 #### Do It Yourself (DIY)
-> Do It Yourself is the practice of doing home improvements and maintenance oneself rather than employing a professional
+> Do It Yourself is the practice of doing home improvements and maintenance oneself rather than employing a professional.
 −[Wiktionary](https://en.wiktionary.org/wiki/do_it_yourself)

 #### Do It With Others (DIWO)